OutSystems/docs-support/src/troubleshooting/logs/service-studio-logs.md

 ## Enhanced logging in Service Studio

+You may benefit from enhanced logging in Service Studio if the **Diagnostics Report** obtained in the previous section does not contain enough information.

 ### Service Studio cross-platform versions 11.50.x and above

-To enable the enhanced logging on Service Studio, follow these steps:
+To enable the enhanced logging in Service Studio, follow these steps:

 1. Ensure Service Studio is closed before editing the following file, so that settings are not overwritten when Service Studio is closed.